dsebban/md-blog/f_brackets.md

 Given a proper type it will return another proper type you can think about it as a function that works at the type level, a type level function.

-But wait we returned only a proper type, what if we return another first order type:
+But wait - we returned only a proper type.
+What if we return another first order type?

 ```scala
 List[_] => WithMap[List[_]]

 ```

-Or generalized to any **one-hole** type
+Or generalized to any **one slot** type?

 ```scala
 F[_] => WithMap[F[_]]

 ```
 Give a type level function we return another type level function.

-Higher order functions are functions that returns functions, in the same
+Higher order functions are functions that returns functions, in the same *** DANIEL: HOW DID YOU WANT TO END THIS?
+Also, let's clarify the relationship between higher order functions and higher kinded types ***

 # The `*` notation

-The type of a type is called kind and uses `*` as notation to communicate what order they are.
+The type of a type is called kind and uses `*` as notation to communicate what order they are. *** DANIEL: COME TALK TO ME ABOUT THIS PHRASING ***

+*** Daniel: What about making the below section into a table?
+If not it needs a little formatting work ***

 - `String` is of kind `*` and is Order 0